esq-willis/test_Site/README.md

 # To Do List

-1. Add more information to site
+1. Add social media links
 2. Format and change links in navbar
 3. Move headings to the right side